jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/index.md

         the dispositives.
 These excesses are extremely harmful because in a short time they cause tooth decay, dental decalcification and severe gingival inflammation.</span></p>\n"
     - question: Is it necessary to have some kind of special care during treatment?
-      answer: "<p>Of course, oral hygiene is a key factor for its success.
+      answer: "<p>Of course that oral hygiene is a key factor for its success.
 It is essential to brush after each meal, use the interdental brush, floss and mouthwash.
 Periodic checks with the General Dentist, and in some cases with the Periodontist, are also recommended, so that teeth and gums remain healthy at all times.</span></p>\n"
     - question: What things can not be eaten with dental appliances?
       answer: "<p>You can practically eat everything, however, it is advisable to avoid some excessively hard foods such as ice and bones, and sticky like chewing